Few-shot Incremental Event Detection: Models

-We don’t use adaptive augmented Bayes in IFSED-KP, because we want to show the different between support and query .
-Instead, we use the output of the knowledge encoder as support.
-And we use the output of the sample encoder as query.
+We do not use an adaptive knowledge-enhanced posterior in IFSED-KP.
+Instead, we use the output of the knowledge encoder as support and the output of the sample encoder as query in IFSED-KP.